 Privacy Policy

-This is the Privacy and Cookies Policy for Nuclera (“we“, “us” and “our website” at https://www.nuclera.com/).
-It explains how we use your personal information and what rights and options are available to you under applicable privacy laws, including the UK Data Protection Act 2018, the General Data Protection Regulation (GDPR), and the California Consumer Privacy Act (CCPA).
+This is the Privacy and Cookies Policy for Nuclera (“we“, “us”) both in general and including in relation to “our website” at https://www.nuclera.com/ and any platform of ours that you access in conjunction with your use of our system, products or services (“our platform”).
+It explains how we use your personal information and what rights and options are available to you under applicable privacy laws, including the UK Data Protection Act 2018, the General Data Protection Regulation (GDPR).
+In this policy, “you” refers to any individual with whom we interact, other than our employees.

 We are committed to protecting and respecting your privacy.
 If you have any comments or questions you can contact us using the details below.